Council of Faculties Volunteer Opportunities

 Charges

-4. Review the 2023-2024 final report of the Rules and Resolutions Committee to determine if any other recommended topic should be considered for resolutions
+2. Review the 2024-2025 final report of the Rules and Resolutions Committee to determine if any other recommended topic impacting COF should be considered for resolutions

-Present any resolutions developed for discussion by COF membership and report on final draft of the written process for generating new proposals.
+• Present any resolutions developed for discussion by COF membership at 2026 Interim meeting.

 Charges